Saturday, August 15, 2015

 Annie's replies, along with news of the "awful cunning" children were full of trenchant details about rents, troublesome tenants, and the like.
 By stretching his health and his capabilities to their fullest extent he turned the East Dover Woolen Mill into a profitable venture and gladly returned home after three years' absence.

-At last, in 1888, all the young couple's sacrifices must have seemed worthwhile, for in that year Libbey took his greatest step forward by purchasing the Cumberland Woolen Mill in Lewiston, again with the financial backing of Harry Dingley.
+At last, in 1888, all the young couple's sacrifices must have seemed worthwhile, for in that year Libbey took his greatest step forward by purchasing the Cumberland Woolen Mill in Lewiston, again with the financial backing of Henry Dingley.
 Now, finally, he felt free to resign from his job as a telegrapher and devote himself full-time to mill management.

 Twin Cities Travelers in Mexico - W. Scott Libbey was a man on the go.
 He